Instant face lifting results without surgery is now possible with Minimally-Invasive Nonsurgical Threads (MINT).

 While a thread lift results in subtler results than surgical procedures, such as a facelift, they are a good option for patients who wish to avoid the downtime or cost of surgery and have less advanced or extreme signs of aging.
 When a patient needs a quick but dramatic transformation, we pair Threads with Fillers and Botox (liquid facelift) to create amazing results.

-What Results Will You Not Be Able to Achieve with This Technology?
+What Results are Not Possible with This Technology?

 - Facelift Level Results for those with severe sagging skin, or muscle sagging (of any degree)